-Overhead light/Map lights (Without overhead console)
+Overhead light/Map lights (Rear)

 1. Wrap a flathead screwdriver with a soft cloth to prevent damage to the trim and gently insert it in the overhead light as shown in the figure, and then remove the overhead light unit.